minprog/platforms/django/lectures/sql/index.md

 ### Working with SQL in the Terminal

-Now that we know some basic SQL commands, let’s test them out in the terminal!
+Now that we know some basic SQL commands, let's test them out in the terminal!
 In order to work with SQLite on your computer, you must first [download SQLite](https://www.sqlite.org/download.html).
-(We won’t use it in lecture, but you can also [download DB Browser](https://sqlitebrowser.org/dl/) for a more user-friendly way to run SQL queries.)
+(We won't use it in lecture, but you can also [download DB Browser](https://sqlitebrowser.org/dl/) for a more user-friendly way to run SQL queries.)

 We can start by creating a file for our database either by manually creating a new file, or running `touch flights.sql` in the terminal.
-Now, if we run `sqlite3 flights.sql` in the terminal, we’ll be brought to a SQLite prompt where we can run SQL commands:
+Now, if we run `sqlite3 flights.sql` in the terminal, we'll be brought to a SQLite prompt where we can run SQL commands:

     # Entering into the SQLite Prompt
     (base) % sqlite3 flights.sql